coralblocks/CoralQueue/README.md

 - Click [here](src/main/java/com/coralblocks/coralqueue/example/mpmcbroadcaster/Minimal.java) for a minimal example of using the MpMcBroadcaster
 - Click [here](src/main/java/com/coralblocks/coralqueue/example/mpmcbroadcaster/Basics.java) for a basic example of using the MpMcBroadcaster

-## OffHeapQueue (<i>Stay Tuned!</i>)
+## OffHeapQueue

 <img src="images/OffHeapQueue.png" alt="OffHeapQueue" width="50%" height="50%" />

-There is also the case for inter-process communication (IPC) by using a shared memory mapped file to hold our queue so that two threads running on the same physical machine but on different JVMs can exchange messages.

-- For a preview you can click [here](https://www.coralblocks.com/index.php/inter-process-communication-with-coralqueue/) to read an article about IPC with CoralQueue
+CoralQueue is great for threads inside the same JVM.
+But how about threads running in _different JVMs_?
+For that you can check our [CoralRing](https://github.com/coralblocks/CoralRing) project which is an inter-process communication (IPC) shared-memory ring with blocking and non-blocking producers and consumers.